Top 5 3rd Quarter Trades of Le - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Legacy Financial Group LLC reduced their investment in ARCA:TDTT by 73,201 shares.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.26.
+During the quarter, LexAurum Advisors, LLC bought 34,638 shares of ARCA:JPST for a total holding of 223,093.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Legacy Financial Group LLC reduced their investment in NAS:IGIB by 32,168 shares.
-The trade had a 0.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.86.
+LexAurum Advisors, LLC reduced their investment in ARCA:GSLC by 21,906 shares.
+The trade had a 0.61% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $78.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.